🔼The name Habaiah: Summary

-The first element of our name comes from the root-verb חבה (haba), meaning to hide:
+The first element of our name comes from the verb חבה (haba), meaning to hide:

 For a meaning of the name Habaiah, NOBSE Study Bible Name List reads Yahweh Has Hidden and Jones' Dictionary of Old Testament Proper Names proposes Hidden Of The Lord.
 BDB Theological Dictionary does not interpret our name but does list it under the root חבה.